 Switch to the Import from file tab in the add dialog to bring in products from an external file.
 Supported formats are CSV, XLSX, PDF, and TXT.

 For CSV and Excel files, Exayard reads the column headers and maps them to product fields automatically.
 A preview shows example values from the file so you can verify the mapping before importing.
 Adjust any incorrect mappings with the column dropdowns.
+Name, Unit of measure, and Cost per unit must be mapped before the import can proceed; SKU and Markup % are optional.

 Imported products land in a Draft catalog.
 Review the results, then approve the catalog to make it active or merge its products into an existing catalog.